pberba/pberba.github.io/about/index.md

 ----------

 I'm currently a Cloud Security Engineer and an ex-Machine Learning Researcher at [Thinking Machines Data Science](https://thinkingmachin.es/), a data science startup in the Philippines.
-I'm also trying to finishing my masters degree in data science from the University of the Philippines, School of Statistics.
+I'm also trying to finish my masters degree in data science from the University of the Philippines, School of Statistics.

-Previously, I worked in in a Redrock IT Securit, a cybersecurity startup based in the Philippines.
+Previously, I worked in a Redrock IT Security, a cybersecurity startup based in the Philippines.
 I was part of the founding team of the SOC and had to wear many hats: deploying SIEMs from scratch using ELK, developing integrations and custom scripts for the operations, configuring rules and alerts for threat detection, and monitoring and analyzing alerts.

 Certifications